Alysa Liu: 2019–20 season: World Junior bronze and Junior Grand Prix Final silver

-Liu came into her first World Junior Championships ranked third in the world among juniors; ultimately, she placed third, behind Valieva and Usacheva.
+Liu was age-ineligible to compete in international senior-level competitions but was named to the 2020 World Junior Championships team alongside Starr Andrews and Lindsay Thorngren.
+She came into her first World Junior Championships ranked third in the world among juniors; ultimately, she placed third, behind Valieva and Usacheva.
 She came in fourth after her short program; according to ESPN, she did not "skate nearly as well at the past two national championships", and lost points for an under-rotation and negative grade of execution, but she successfully completed a triple Axel-triple toe loop combination jump, earning 67.52 points.
 In her solid long program, Liu earned the second-highest technical score, with 137.31 points, came in third place in the long program and earned a cumulative score of 204.83 points.
 She under-rotated her opening triple Axel and fell on her quadruple Lutz but successfully landed a triple Axel and six more triple jumps and earned level-four spins and footwork.

-On June 22, 2020, Liu announced that she was leaving longtime coach Laura Lipetsky and that she had hired coaches Lori Nichol and Massimo Scali, who she started working with in 2019, as well as Lee Barkell.
-Liu plans to remain based in Oakland, California in the Bay Area, where Scali primarily works, while communicating with Nichol and Barkell via online video conferencing and occasionally traveling to their base in Toronto, Canada.
+Following the season, Liu's father decided that he no longer wanted his daughter to continue working with longtime coach, Laura Lipetsky.
+Rather, he decided that she would instead begin working with Phillip DiGuglielmo and Massimo Scali, the latter of whom she had started working with in 2019.
+Liu announced this change on June 22, 2020.
+She also stated that she would remain in Oakland, California, as well as begin working with Canadian coaches, Lori Nichol and Lee Barkell through video conferences and occasional travels to their base in Toronto, Canada.